Teeth have always been essential to an animal’s life, serving not only as a weapon or tool but also as an aid to survival.

 These teeth can grow up to 8 inches long and weigh up to two pounds each, making them one of the most formidable dental weapons in the animal kingdom.

-While most other toothed whales use their teeth for catching and tearing the prey, sperm whales primarily use their teeth for fighting with other males during the breeding season.
+While most other toothed whales use their teeth to catch and tear prey, sperm whales primarily use their teeth to fight with other males during the breeding season.

 However, these whales are also known to eat a variety of prey, including giant squid, deep-sea fish, and octopuses.